simplex-chat/simplex-chat/docs/guide/app-settings.md

 ### Appearance

-This page allows you to configure the app language, app icon, and accent color.
+This page allows you to configure the app language, app icon, app theme, and accent color.

 ### Database passphrase & export